department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/vision-care.md

 ### Will VA cover the cost of eyeglasses?

-We’ll cover the cost of your eyeglasses if **at least one of the following is true for you**:
+We’ll cover the cost of your eyeglasses if at least one of the descriptions below is true for you, or you have at least one of the issues from the list below.

+**At least one of these must be true.
+You:**

 - Have a compensable service-connected disability (a disability linked to your military service for which you’re receiving VA disability payments), **or**
 - Are a former Prisoner of War (POW), **or**